| Pictured below is the Pollock 7 way connector, which is the

 color alone should not be relied on, always test and match the

+function to the appropriate terminal.
 On the trailer side RV's for the most part are wired to match the

 connector colors.
 Any plug that has been changed or extended, along